solidfire/solidfire-cli/README.md

 Below.
 Other times, the parameters are simple enough that the user can construct the json himself.
 There is an example of how to do this below.

-1. Node SetConfig
+* Node SetConfig
-Example:
-  First, we get the existing network config.
+ * First, we get the existing network config.

     $returnValue = sfcli -c 0 -j Node GetConfig | ConvertFrom-Json

-  Next, we extract the network part of the config and escape the '"'s.
+ * Next, we extract the network part of the config and escape the '"'s.

     $config = $returnValue.config | ConvertTo-Json
     $escaped = $config.replace('"', '\"')
     #     HERE IS WHERE WE'D MAKE ANY CHANGES

-  And here, we feed it back in.
+  * And here, we feed it back in.

     sfcli -c 0 -j Node SetNetworkConfig --config $escaped